Introduction

 If no configuration was created, execute these commands in your terminal:

-ssh-keygen -t rsa -C "YOUR GENERATED EMAIL" git config --global user.email "YOUR EMAIL" git config --global user.name "YOUR NAME" git config --global color.ui true
+ssh-keygen -t rsa -C "YOUR EMAIL" git config --global user.email "YOUR EMAIL" git config --global user.name "YOUR NAME" git config --global color.ui true

 Useful tips